DraftKings promo code: DraftKings offers $200 bonus and NFL Sunday Ticket discount for Bears vs. Vikings on Monday Night Football

 DraftKings will give you bonus bets in the form of $25 slips within 72 hours of your qualifying wager settling as a win.
 Bonus bets are valid for seven days after they are received.
 They hold no cash value.
 Payouts from bonus bets are transferred to the user's cash balance and do not include the bonus bet stake.

-Bears vs. Vikings is a rivalry that dates back to 1961 and Monday's matchup will be the 129th in history.
-The Vikings have dominated this NFC North rivalry of late, winning eight of the last 10 head-to-head meetings.
-They're also 6-3-1 against the spread during that span and are favored by 1.5 on the road in this matchup.
-The latest Vikings vs. Bears odds also list the over/under at 43.5.
+Ben Johnson will make his NFL head coaching debut on Monday for Chicago, and McCarthy will be making his first career start at quarterback, so it's a new era for both teams.
+Minnesota has won eight of the last 10 head-to-head matchups and is favored by 1.5 points in the latest Bears vs. Vikings odds, while the over/under is 43.5 points.
+There are also hundreds of NFL player props available for Monday, and DraftKings has several promotions.

-Both franchises made a significant change at the top of their organization this offseason, with former Lions offensive coordinator Ben Johnson taking over as Bears head coach and J.J.
-McCarthy assuming the starting quarterback role in Minnesota.
-Johnson's biggest responsibility will be developing former No. 1 overall pick Caleb Williams, whose over/under for total passing yards is 217.5, while McCarthy is at 220.5 despite being in more of a game-managing role.
+The Bears have never had a 4,000-yard passer in their history, but DraftKings is offering a boost from +175 to +350 for Williams to shatter that glass ceiling this season.
+Williams' over/under for total passing yards on Monday is 217.5, while Vikings wide receiver Justin Jefferson's over/under for receiving yards is 78.5.
 You can bet on any of hundreds of NFL player props for MNF and get $200 in bonus bets instantly and over $200 off on NFL Sunday ticket as a new user.

 Monday MLB betting preview